Skip to main content

 What grant is available and when payments are made

-Under this scheme an incentive grant of up to £5,000 is available to all students who meet the eligibility criteria.
+An incentive grant of up to £5,000 is available to all students who meet the eligibility criteria.

 • £2,500 in July or August on successful completion of the PGCE and award of QTS.
-Where a student is assessed by a resubmission exam board, payments will be made prior to 31st December.
+Where a student is assessed by a resubmission exam board, payments will be made prior to 31st December

-• £2,500 on successful completion of Induction in Wales.
+• £2,500 on successful completion of induction in Wales

-How to apply and how payments are made
+How to apply

 This scheme is administered by Welsh Government and on behalf of the Welsh Government by ITE Partnerships.
 Please contact your ITE Partnership to discuss your eligibility, apply for the incentive, or if you have any queries.